 Where is Falkland Islands?

 Falkland Islands is a South American country covering 12,173.00 km2.
-The area includes the two main islands of East and West Falkland and about 200 small islands.
-This makes it the 84th smallest region in the world and slightly smaller than Connecticut.
+The area includes the two main islands of East and West Falkland and about 200 small islands. and slightly smaller than Connecticut.
 Its geographic coordinates are 51 45 S, 59 00 W and Stanley is the capital city.

 The archipelago takes its name from the Falklan Sound.